 Transfers into Level 2 from Level 3 result from the availability of observable market data when a security is valued at the end of a period.
 Transfers into Level 3 occur when there is a lack of observable market information.
-Transfers into Level 1 from Level 2 occur when direct quotes are available; transfers from Level 1 into Level 2 result when there are no direct quotes and only observable market data available.
+Transfers into Level 1 from Level 2 occur when direct quotes are available; transfers from Level 1 into Level 2 result when only observable market data and no direct quotes are available.

-The following tables disclose unrealized investment losses by class of investment at December 31, 2012 and 2011.
+The following tables disclose unrealized investment losses by class of investment at December 31, 2013 and 2012.
 The Company considers these investments to be only temporarily impaired.